Skip to main content

 Weather

-temp + wind, backfilled per game time and roof
+temp + wind on the totals model, backfilled per game time and roof

 Division